🎯 Tunable Ensemble for LLM Uncertainty (Advanced)#

 device=device,

-use_n_param=True, # Set True if using AzureChatOpenAI for faster generation
+use_n_param=True, # Set True if using AzureChatOpenAI or ChatOpenAI for faster generation

 scorers=scorers,